 - Round Robin

 A round robin format will be used for age divisions with a small number of teams or for groups that consist of combined age groups.
 Each team will play each other at least once.
 For very small groups, they may play each other twice.
 Final rankings are determined by games won against all other teams in the round robin group.
 In the case of combined age groups, the top finishers are determined by relative positions in the rankings.
-Ties are broken by points scored and then the head to head record of the teams involved.
+Ties are broken by the head to head record of the teams involved.

 - Pool Play/Single Elimination

 This format will be used for larger groups of teams in an age group.
 With pool play, the field is divided into a number of separate groups for round robin play.
 Groups are balanced so that there is a mix of playing levels in each group.
 The number of pools is based on the number of teams in the age group.
 Each group, or pool, plays a round robin tournament.
 Final rankings within the pool are determined by total games won against all other teams in the pool.
 Following the pool play, the top two teams in each pool are seeded into a single elimination championship round, based on the pool play results, followed by a single elimination bronze medal round to determine the third and fourth place finishers.
 Play for the championship and bronze medal rounds will be to 15, win by one.

 - Round Robin

 General Information for Players

 - NO NEON (Yellow or Green) clothing will be permitted during the Pickleball Tournament.

 - Sign in for each day of the pickleball tournament in the lobby at the tournament desk.